 Pollution Prevention and Waste Management

-Each year, the Toxics Release Inventory (TRI) collects information from more than 21,000 facilities on the quantities of TRI-listed chemicals they recycle, combust for energy recovery, treat for destruction, and dispose of or otherwise release both on and off site as part of their normal operations.
-These quantities, in total, are collectively referred to as the quantity of production-related wasteproduction-related wasteThe sum of all non-accidental chemical waste generated at a facility.
-It is the sum of on-site environmental releases (minus quantities from non-routine, one-time events), on-site waste management (recycling, treatment, and combustion for energy recovery), and off-site transfers for disposal, treatment, recycling or energy recovery. managed.
+Each year, the EPA’s Toxics Release Inventory (TRI) Program receives information from more than 21,000 facilities on the quantities of TRI-listed chemicals they recycled, combusted for energy recovery, treated for destruction, and disposed of or otherwise released both on and off site as part of their normal operations.
+These quantities are collectively referred to as production-related waste managedThe sum of all non-accidental chemical waste generated at a facility.
+It is the sum of on-site environmental releases (minus quantities from non-routine, one-time events), on-site waste management (recycling, treatment, and combustion for energy recovery), and off-site transfers for disposal, treatment, recycling or energy recovery..

-This page was published in March 2019 and uses the 2017 TRI National Analysis dataset made public in TRI Explorer in October 2018.
+This page was published in March 2022 and uses the 2020 TRI National Analysis dataset made public in TRI Explorer in October 2021.